 The disABILITY Advocate Training is offered in several versions to best meet the different needs of people on campus.
 Please review the option below to select the Training that would best fit your needs.

 The Instructor Training: 1.5 hour disABILITY Advocate Training specifically designed for instructors.
-The Instructor Program will prepare instructors to better accommodate students in their classrooms and help them understand disability as an important aspect of campus diversity.
-Using case studies, discussion and time for questions this training is perfect for new and experienced instructors! disABILITY Advocate Training After completing the program each participant will receive a placard that indicates completion of the program.
+The Instructor training will prepare instructors to create more accessible and inclusive classroom for students with disabilities through application of universal design for learning principles and the provision of individually approved academic accommodations.
+Using case studies, discussion and time for questions this training is perfect for new and experienced instructors! disABILITY Advocate Training After completing the program each participant will receive a placard that indicates completion of the training.

 disABILITY 101: 1 hour disABILITY Advocate Training-perfect for a classroom setting.
 The disABILITY Advocate 101 introduces concepts about disability, accessibility and inclusion.
 This program is a “stepping stone” program and therefore does not provide a placard upon completion but is a great way to introduce the topic to your students or staff.